Przemek2122/EngineSampleProject/config/README.md

 - Android
 	- There is no easy CMake config for this platform.
 Instead, follow the steps as outlined below.
 See the android GitHub action for more details.
 	1. Install Android Studio + NDK from https://developer.android.com/studio
  	2. Copy `build.gradle` to `SDL/android-project/app/`.
+(This project is located in 'Engine\ThirdParty\SDL\android-project' and needs to be copied)
 		If you look inside `build.gradle`, you'll see `"../../../CMakeLists.txt"` as the path to the CMakeLists file.
 		This points to the CMakeLists in this repo's root directory after it is copied.
   	3. `cd SDL/android-project/`
   	4. `./gradlew assembleDebug`.
 You'll get an apk which you can then install onto a device.